orisai/scheduler/docs/README.md

 ```

 If a lock expires before the job finishes, a warning is logged via the PSR-3 logger.
 Configure
-a [logger](#logging-potential-problems) to be notified about this — it indicates the job takes longer
+a [logger](#logging-potential-problems) to be notified – this indicates the job takes longer
 than the lock TTL and should use `extendTo()` to keep the lock alive.

-To make sure locks are correctly used during deployments, specify constant id for every added job, lock identifiers rely
+Specify a constant ID for every added job to ensure locks work correctly during deployments – lock identifiers rely
-on that fact.
-Otherwise, your job id will change when new jobs are added before it and acquired lock will be ignored.
+on it.
+Otherwise, the job ID changes when new jobs are added before it and the acquired lock is ignored:

 ```php
 $scheduler->addJob(